본문 바로가기

 The Past Year Was Populist Majoritarianism

-So Jongseop: A disconnect?
+So Jongseop: A gap?

 So Jongseop: Do you think that's appropriate?

-In the Current Situation, the One-Person, One-Vote System Is Essentially Vote-Buying
+In the Current Situation, the One-Person-One-Vote System Is Essentially Vote-Buying

 [Current Affairs Show] Cho Eungcheon: "I Don't Understand People Power Party, Democratic Party Is Splitting" On the 1st, a Democratic Party member attending the "Discussion on Institutional Improvements for Realizing Party Member Sovereignty" held at the Democratic Party Central Party Office member zone in Yeouido, Seoul, is holding a placard condemning Representative Chung Cheong-rae.
 Photo by Yonhap News

-I believe that 240,000 people are dragging the Republic of Korea along.
-Those planning to run in next year's local elections are all hardliners, and if one person goes this far, the next will go even further....
-Ordinary citizens may click their tongues, but in the end, they still vote for either number 1 or 2.
-But number 2 still can't give up on Yoon Sukyeol and keeps pushing 'Yoon Again,' so they can't support them, and end up voting for number 1.
-If they vote for number 1, only the most hardline candidates that the 240,000 (14.7%) want get elected, and the next party convention will proceed under the same system....
+I believe that South Korea is being led by 240,000 people.
+Those planning to run in next year's local elections are all hardcore; if someone is this extreme, the next person goes even further.
+The general public may click their tongues, but in the end, they still vote for either number one or number two.
+But number two still can't let go of Yoon Sukyeol and is doing "Yoon Again," so they can't support them, and end up voting for number one.
+Then, only the most hardline candidates that the 240,000 members who make up 14.7% want will be selected, and the next party convention will also follow that system...

-Representative Jang Donghyeok Will Find It Hard to Break with the 'Yoon Again' Faction
+Representative Jang Donghyeok Will Find It Difficult to Break with the Yoon Again Faction

-Cho Eungcheon: I don't think so.
-To do that, he should have built up to it, gradually cooled things down, and then made a big announcement on the day.
-If he suddenly says, "I was wrong," after saying different things, people will wonder what's going on.
+Cho Eungcheon: I don't think it's possible.
+To do that, he should have built up to it, gradually cooled things down, and then made a big move on that day.
+That would have been natural and effective.
+But if he suddenly changes his tune and says he was wrong, people will just wonder what's going on.
 The groundwork hasn't been laid.

 [Current Affairs Show] Cho Eungcheon: "I Don't Understand People Power Party, Democratic Party Is Splitting" On November 26, President Lee Jae-myung, who attended the G20 summit and completed visits to four countries in Africa and the Middle East, arrived at Seoul Airport in Seongnam, Gyeonggi Province.
 He is greeting Jeong Cheong-rae, the leader of the Democratic Party of Korea, who came to welcome him.
 Photo by Yoon Dong-joo

-Cho Eungcheon: Making a mistake once or twice is one thing, but three or four times-it's not a mistake anymore.
-It's intentional.If you look at the Ddanzi Ilbo forum, which is pro-Jung Cheongrae, and the Jaemyung's Village forum, which is pro-Lee Jaemyung, they're fiercely criticizing each other.
-The grassroots are already completely divided.
-The silent majority of lawmakers are still conscious of Yongsan and prioritize its success, but the 240,000 hardline party members (14.7%) will directly impact them in future primaries.
-These people want something tougher than stable governance, so things are ambiguous.
+Cho Eungcheon: Making a mistake once or twice is understandable, but three or four times is no longer a mistake-it's intentional.
+If you look at the Ddanzi Ilbo forum for the pro-Jeong Cheongrae side and the Jaemyingne Village forum for the pro-Lee Jaemyung side, they are fiercely criticizing each other.
+The grassroots are already completely split.
+The silent majority of lawmakers are still conscious of Yongsan and prioritize its success, but the 240,000 hardcore members who make up 14.7% will directly affect them in the next primary.
+These people want something much stronger than stable governance, so things are ambiguous.

 Cho Eungcheon: Thank you.